esteil/atvfiles/README.txt

 * Places (essentially bookmarks for favorite folders).
   * Mounted volumes are listed independently (no need for mounting/symlinking under `~/Movies`).
   * Folders can be added/removed from places by pressing RIGHT with the folder highlighted.
+* Leopard compatibility, thanks to the Sapphire team!

 ### 0.5.1 (273) October 15, 2007